 - Monitor and Adjust: Continuously monitor your email performance and adjust your strategies as needed.

 Let’s take a look at different tools which can help you to check your sender score.
 The email reputation score is usually calculated for a domain or IP address used for sending emails.

 This service is provided by Return Path.
 The basic tool is free you can simply register with your email account and then log into this tool.
 Here you can check the sender reputation of any domain.

 A Sender Score is a measure of your reputation, similar to a credit score.
-Sender scores are calculated from 0 to 100.
-Sender score numbers are calculated on a rolling 30-day average and illustrate where your IP address ranks against other IP addresses.
+It is calculated from 0 to 100.
+Numbers are calculated on a rolling 30-day average and illustrate where your IP address ranks against other IP addresses.

-Higher score means better deliverability and higher chances of reaching inbox.
+A higher sender or email reputation score means better deliverability and higher chances of reaching the inbox.